PrefectHQ/prefect/docs/getting-started/quickstart.md

 pip install -U prefect
 ```

+Note that [httpx](https://www.python-httpx.org/) is an HTTP client library and a dependency of Prefect.
 See the [install guide](/getting-started/installation/) for more detailed installation instructions, if needed.

 ## Step 2: Connect to Prefect's API